vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^108]:

-    According to the Svacchanda Tantra, the names of the worlds under prakrti are: Akrta, Krta, Vaibhava, Brahma, Vaiṣnava, Kaumara, 'belonging to Uma' (Auma), and 'belonging to Srikant ha.'
+    According to the Svacchanda Tantra, the names of the worlds under prakr̥ti are: Akrta, Krta, Vaibhava, Brahma, Vaiṣnava, Kaumara, 'belonging to Uma' (Auma), and 'belonging to Srikant ha.'
 Kṣemarāja explains that those who have practiced yoga with renunciation attain the 'world' (bhuvana) named Akrta, while those who practiced karmayoga reach the bhuvana named Krta.
 Similarly, those who practiced nirmanayoga go to the world of [[238]] sbhus.
 The abode of Brahmā is attainable to those who practice yoga with conviction that puruṣa is one universal soul.
 The abode of Viṣnu is the final resort for those who strictly practiced yoga according to Vaiṣṇava tradition.
 Those who practice yoga main taining celibacy (brahmacarya) go to the abode of Kaumara world.
 The abodes above this, named Auma and Sraikantha, are the abodes of those who practice yoga according to the Saiva doctrine.

 [^109]:

     There are seven groups of eight deities who preside over different principles.
 The first is called patysttaka, the group of eight Lords beginning with Lakulisa and ending with Amaresa.
 The second is called Guhyaṣtaka who are the Lords of fire; the first of them is Bhairava.
 The third group is Atiguhyașttaka, which rules over the principle named wind (vayu).
 The fourth group of eight is called Pavitrāstaka, with Sthānu, etc., who rule over the principle called ākāśa.
 The fifth group of eight, beginning with Sthūla and ending with Chagalāṇda, rules over ahamkāra.
 The sixth group of eight divinities called Yonyaṣtaka rules over the intellect.
-The seventh group of eight is called Yogaṣtaka which rules over prakrti.
+The seventh group of eight is called Yogaṣtaka which rules over prakr̥ti.

 [^110]: